Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Oklahoma has combined with its opponents to put up more than 67.5 points in five of seven games this season.
+- Oklahoma and its opponents have combined to score more than 66.5 points in five of seven games this season.

-- The combined points per game average of the two teams, 59.4, is 8.1 points fewer than Saturday's over/under.
+- Saturday's total is 7.1 points higher than the combined 59.4 PPG average of the two teams.

-- The 68.2 points per game these two squads have allowed to opponents this season are 0.7 more than the 67.5 over/under in this contest.
+- This contest's over/under is 1.7 points under the 68.2 these two squads combine to give up per game in 2021.

-- Sooners games have an average total of 62.3 points this season, 5.2 fewer than Saturday's over/under.
+- The average total in Sooners games this season is 62.3, 4.2 points fewer than Saturday's over/under of 66.5 .

+- The 66.5 total in this game is 9.7 points above the 56.8 average total in Jayhawks games this season.

 Oklahoma Stats and Trends

-- Oklahoma has played seven games, with three wins against the spread.
+- In Oklahoma's seven games this year, it has three wins against the spread.

 - The Sooners have been favored by 38.5 points or more once this season and covered the spread.